-The following table summarizes Aequus' current development plan for its product pipeline for the next two years.
+The following table summarizes Aequus' current development plan for its product pipeline for the next year.
+As noted above the Company does not expect to progress AQS1301, a once-weekly transdermal formulation of aripiprazole, in 2020.

-Table 2 - Internal Product Development
+Figure 2 - Internal Product Development